-Computer Centre serves as the Central hub for ICT-enabledservices of the institute.
+Computer Centre serves as the Central hub for ICT-enabled services of the institute.
 With the commissioning of Campus-Wide network via National Knowledge Network (NKN), Computer Centre is in a unique position to serve the university for all its ICT needs.
 Through Campus Wide LAN 838 nodes are connected using more than 100 switches, OFC and UTP cables.
-The Centre today offers the following ICT services - Internet Access, Intranet mail, MIS, Examination Results, IT Security, Wi-Fi, University staff and student portal, Website Development and Maintenance, On-line Admission, Digital Surveillance System, On-line courses (Supporting), Consultancy services, Training to staff and students The central library equipped with a full-fledged on-line services, caters to the need of the institute.
+The Centre today offers the following ICT services - Internet Access, Intranet mail, MIS, Examination Results, IT Security, Wi-Fi, University staff and student portal, Website Development and Maintenance, On-line Admission, Digital Surveillance System, Online courses (Supporting), Consultancy services, Training to Staff and Students.
+The central library equipped with a full-fledged on-line services, caters to the need of the institute.
 The Library Sources and Services are periodically updated.
 The accesses of online databases IndiaStat.com, EPWRF, are given through remote access to the users.
-Services are concerned the dissemination of information through website with various applications like, remote access, Alerts services, tools like plagiarism checker, iThenticate, Grammarly online, Urkund, etc. Library automated with Open Source Software KOHA with RFID Technology using smart card systemand further installed Self Check Kiosk and Book Drop Box.
+Services are concerned the dissemination of information through website with various applications like, remote access, Alerts services, tools like plagiarism checker, iThenticate, Grammarly online, Turnitin etc. Library automated with Open Source Software KOHA with RFID Technology using smart card systemand further installed Self Check Kiosk and Book Drop Box.
 New server installed for Digital Library for Theses and Question Bank.
-The sports and yoga infrastructure facilities are managed by the Department of Physical Education.
 The full-fledged computer centre caters to the needs of staff, students and research scholars on computer, internet and other related services.